 While your own journey may be different than the trends you see here, these tables and charts can help you understand what, on average, you can expect.

 You will also find location and contact information for all the offices in Texas below.

 Applying for Social Security Disability Benefits in Texas – What You Need To Know

 As the table shows, Texas is just slightly ahead national average at the Reconsideration level.
 However, their approval ratings at the Initial Application and Hearing level are significantly lower by 4.2% and 5.1% respectively.

 Texas Initial Application Approval Over Time

 Swipe left & right to see the whole table

-As the table and the below chart show, Texas has been consistently in line of Initial Applications going back to at least 2011.
-In 2021, Texas ranked 41st in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Texas is slightly behind the national average at the Initial Applications level.
+In 2022, Texas ranked 44th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Texas over the last few years, they still are around the national average.
-Chances to win are still only 4 out of 10 – less than half.
+Chances to win are still only 3 out of 10 – less than half.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Texas Reconsideration Approval Over Time